ameynarwadkar/AnyRAG/README.md

    - A Lexical BM25 index (`rank_bm25`).
    - A Dense Vector index (`Qdrant` + `sentence-transformers`).
 2. **Query Refinement Layer**: User queries are analyzed by an LLM (Azure OpenAI) to classify their intent (`lookup`, `conceptual`, or `compound`) and rewrite/decompose them for optimal retrieval.
-3. **Hybrid Retrieval**: Decomposed queries hit both the BM25 and Dense indices.
-Results are fused and ranked using Reciprocal Rank Fusion (RRF).
+3. **Hybrid Retrieval & Reranking**: Decomposed queries hit both the BM25 and Dense indices.
+Results are fused using Reciprocal Rank Fusion (RRF), and candidate documents are reranked using either a standard PyTorch Cross-Encoder (`ms-marco-MiniLM-L-6-v2`) or an ONNX-powered FlashRank reranker (`ms-marco-MiniLM-L-12-v2`).
-4. **Generation**: The top context chunks are passed to the LLM to generate an answer strictly constrained by a JSON schema, ensuring claims are explicitly cited to the relevant EU Article.
+4. **Generation**: The top reranked context chunks are passed to the LLM to generate an answer strictly constrained by a JSON schema, ensuring claims are explicitly cited to the relevant EU Article.

 ## Setup Instructions